Living on Solo Security: 4 Keys to Living Alone Without the Worries

 Shared activities are good for creating community.
 For me it has been hiking in groups.
 For you, it may be golf, running, dancing, painting or something similar.
 When we join a community that is centered around an activity, we surround ourselves with people who share that interest.

 Activities also provide opportunities to learn new skills and have get-togethers to look forward to.
 For example, a fitness class can amp up your social life and provide a regular workout.

 Find Friends While Having Fun

-Social media sites like Meetup.com make it easy to find activities and groups.
-Travel clubs are a good way to find people who share an interest in exploring the world.
+Social media sites make it easy to find activities and groups.
+Book clubs are a good way to find people who share an interest in exploring the world of words.

 Volunteering can create community and a sense of satisfaction.
 Getting involved in a political campaign is also a good way to meet people with similar passion and perspective.

 I am about to move into an active adult community where I will try my hand at ‘living alone, together’ for the first time.
 I love the idea of having the privacy of my own home, while knowing that I can go outside and find neighbors and new friends within reach at just about any time.